jamilr/fashionScraper/README.md

 # Fashion Product Metadata Scraper

-Fashion Products Scraper is a standalone module for scraping fashion products metadata from the fashion retailers' web-sites.
-Written in Java 7 with an integration of Spring dependency injection, and Jsoup HTML documents parser.
+Fashion Products Scraper is designed for scraping fashion products metadata from the fashion retailers' web-sites.
+Written in Java 7 with an integration of Spring dependency injection, and Jsoup HTML documents parser, the project has been implemented as multi-threaded and executes scraping of multiple stores concurrently to the centralized database whether it is MongoDB, Cassandra, or MySQL.

 # The Project Road Map

 1. Enabling full-text search with ElasticSearch integration
-2. Enhancing search using fashion features (e.g. "coats with leather strap") using natural language
+2. Enhancing search using fashion features (e.g. "coats with leather strap") with fashion ontology creation
 3. Fashion product auto-tagging by introducing SVM-based classification

 # Supported List of Product Categories